All comparisons

 Choose Spawned if you:

-• Want your users to discover your project through a marketplace
+• Want your users to discover your project through the explore page

 Not sure?
 Try both.
 Use Bolt for a quick prototype, then build the real version on Spawned if you want community features.
 Or stick with Bolt if the prototype is all you need.